sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Instance provisioning and hand-off workflow

-@ebrodymoore and @malo will be monitoring the #cloud-trial-alerts for qualified requests.
+`@Eric Brody-Moore ` and `@malo` will be monitoring the #cloud-trial-alerts for qualified requests.
 When a request is sent, they will:

 1. self-assign the request by replying "I'm taking it" to the alert
 1. raise a trial instance request with the cloud team (this step will be automated soon)